 Helping lead the charge is Professor Glenda Gray, CEO and President, South African Medical Research Council, and chair of the Imbokodo study.

 “As HIV researchers,” Gray says, “we aim to provide the impetus, enthusiasm and inspiration needed to achieve the goal of a preventive vaccine.
 If the Janssen vaccine is found to work, it will be an important medical advancement and it means a lot to be able to do this and to contribute to science in this way.”

 A Scientist Researching New Treatments for Mental Illness

-As a teenager, innovating new treatments for mental health disorders, including depression., had friends who struggled with depression.
-Today, as Scientific Vice President and Disease Area Leader, Mood Disorders, Neuroscience Therapeutic Area, Janssen Research & Development, part of the Janssen Pharmaceutical Companies of Johnson & Johnson, Drevets oversees a team that's responsible for
+As a teenager, Wayne Drevets, M.D., had friends who struggled with depression.
+Today, as Scientific Vice President and Disease Area Leader, Mood Disorders, Neuroscience Therapeutic Area, Janssen Research & Development, part of the Janssen Pharmaceutical Companies of Johnson & Johnson, Drevets oversees a team that’s responsible for innovating new treatments for mental health disorders, including depression.

 “My colleagues in the mood disease and neuroscience areas have a clear understanding of how serious depression is, how lethal it can be—and how devastating it is for patients and their families,” Drevets says.
 “As a result, we’ve worked diligently and thoughtfully together to help treat these patients’ needs.
 As long as there are people out there with severe mood disorders, our team remains committed to helping them.”